hololinked-dev/hololinked/README.md

     # or O.run(zmq_protocols=['IPC', 'TCP'], tcp_socket_address='tcp://*:9999')
     # both interprocess communication & TCP, no HTTP
 ```

-> There is an ongoing work to remove HTTP API from the API of all of properties, actions and events and completely move them to the HTTP server for a more accurate syntax.
-The functionality will not change though.

-Here one can see the use of `instance_name` and why it turns up in the URL path.
-See the detailed example of the above code [here](https://gitlab.com/hololinked-examples/oceanoptics-spectrometer/-/blob/simple/oceanoptics_spectrometer/device.py?ref_type=heads).

 ##### NOTE - The package is under active development.
 Contributors welcome, please check CONTRIBUTING.md and the open issues.
 Some issues can also be independently dealt without much knowledge of this package.